-After having two prior abortions, Kate found herself pregnant with her third child.
+After two prior abortions and two children, Kate found herself pregnant again.
 She had hope that 2021 would be a better year for her and her two boys after being affected financially by the pandemic.
 Feeling defeated, Kate made her appointment at our clinic to confirm her pregnancy and hear her options.

 She felt alone with the likely possibility of having to support another child on her own.
 Our nurse listened to Kate’s concerns.
 The option of adoption was discussed and an informational booklet about abortion was also reviewed with her to assist her in making an informed decision.
 She shared she had been reading her Bible, praying and journaling her fears and emotional struggles since learning she was pregnant.
 Kate was visibly anxious and had an elevated heart rate.
 When offered, she eagerly accepted prayer.
 We asked God to allow His presence to be felt by her, to give her wisdom, peace, strength and courage to face her situation.
 She wiped her tears after the prayer and expressed feeling a sense of peace and comfort from God.

 Kate was attentive to the ultrasound screen and accepted a picture of her baby.
 It was in that moment she had decided that she would not be able to go through with an abortion.
 She was grateful for our services and expressed feeling joyful in her decision to keep her baby.
 A referral to the clinic's post abortion program was offered to her after she shared that her past two abortions left her with unresolved feelings.
 She left the clinic with a change of heart, ministered to by the Holy Spirit all possible with your support!

 Without you, other women like Kate might choose to abort their unborn child.
 Under the new administration we will see our Title V and Title X grant funds ($186K) go away.
 So, your support is needed more now than ever.
 Please prayerfully partner to help save a life.